milestonetg/mtg-vsts-tasks/MtgDartTools/README.md

 # MtgDartTools

-A VSTS build task for building and testing Dart packages.
+Provides tasks for installing the Dart SDK as well as building and testing Dart packages.

 ## Uploading